 Accelerating policy on-boarding with life insurance illustration and quoting software

-For insurance companies this means providing a suite of digital solutions that streamline the illustration and application process as well as offering agent and customer self-service options.
-These digital agent tools generate quotes and full illustrations, conduct comparisons, highlight insurance benefits, and enable up-selling.
+For insurance companies, part of enhancing client experiences is providing a suite of digital solutions that streamline the illustration and application process as well as offering agent and customer self-service options.
+These digital agent tools generate quotes and illustrations, conduct comparisons, highlight insurance benefits, and enable up-selling.

 They deliver straight-through-processing of the application leading to quicker decisions and faster issue.
 And, agent and customer portals permit real-time policy changes and access to commission reports.

-Most importantly all of these tools should seamlessly integrate with, not only each other, but with the modern policy administration system and the carrier’s internal tools—creating a platform-driven ecosystem.
+Most importantly, to meet today’s heightened customer expectations, all of these tools have to seamlessly integrate with, not only each other, but with the modern policy administration system, CRM and the carrier’s internal tools.

-Those companies who fail to provide these elements critical to delivering world-class customer experiences will fall behind their competitors—for three important reasons:
+Those companies who absolutely nail the elements critical to delivering world-class customer experiences will surge ahead of their competitors—for three important reasons:

-Competition in the insurance industry is fiercer than ever before.
-Traditional firms find themselves competing not just with each other, but with the digital-born upstarts who threaten to take market-share.
+Traditional insurers are competing not just with each other, but with the digital-born upstarts who threaten to take market-share.
 These fully digital companies have the advantage of being agile, quick to respond to market changes and highly responsive to customer demands.

 They are not saddled with 20-30-year-old legacy systems that make it hard, if not impossible, for traditional insurers to quickly make product changes, develop new products and offer multi-channel digital service to their customers.

-They bring all of those expectations with them to the insurance transaction And unfortunately, they are often let down.
-Today’s customers aren’t willing to wait for monthly or even annual printed statements to review their coverage.
+They bring all of those expectations with them to the insurance transaction.
+And, unfortunately, they are often let down.
+Today’s customers aren’t willing to wait for annual or even monthly printed statements to review their coverage.